-Although most Cascade and Olympic hiking trails generously reward with gorgeous, balsam-scented vistas, they vary greatly in character as a result of their unique interactions of features and elements: in a very apt sense, their terroir.
-As a companion to conventional hiking guides, which provide trail information in mostly written form, HesperosFlown.com affords photographic glimpses of what may be seen on given trails to help choose one you’re in a mood to hike, for example, shadowy, riverine woodland, sky-topped alpine meadows, venerable old-growth giants, seasonal flora, etc., as well as hints at what hidden gems you may find along the way — after all, the bug’s-eye view is often as spectacular as the bird’s-eye view!
-Conventional hiking guides and other reference materials remain a valuable wealth of additional information, including maps, elevation gains, others’ recent trip reports with current conditions, etc. Where available, HesperosFlown.com has embedded “Additional Trail Info” links to such other resources at the beginning of each trail’s profile.
+Although most Western Washington hiking trails generously reward with gorgeous, balsam-scented vistas, they vary richly in character as a result of their unique locations and trailside features.
+As a companion to conventional hiking guides, which provide trail information in mostly written form, HesperosFlown.com also provides visual snapshots of each trail’s highlights to help you choose one you’re in a mood to hike; for example, shadowy, riverine woodland, sky-topped alpine meadows, venerable old-growth giants, seasonal wildflowers, and other hidden wonders you may find along the way — after all, the bug’s-eye view is often as spectacular as the bird’s-eye view!

-The trails “HesperosFlown” are listed as links in the menus on the right side of each page on this site.
-Each trail is profiled in photographs from beginning to end.
-(For this purpose, the photos are intended more for informational purposes than as art and also include images of less attractive trail features where relevant.)
-Where a single trail or interconnecting trails lead to multiple destinations, each destination’s segment is profiled on its own page, with links to the other segments inserted where they branch from the featured trail.
-The photos are dated to help provide a sense of what may be seen at specific times of year, especially such ephemera as bursting buds, starring wildflowers, and autumn hues.
-To the extent that featured trailside plant and animal species can be identified with reasonable certainty, their common and species names are included (although they should not be relied upon to determine suitability for consumption).
+Each profile leads with the essential trail details, including location, driving directions, required pass, round-trip distance, and links to other useful resources, followed by a short written description of the trail’s attributes and any tips or suggested precautions.
+Each trail is then profiled in photographs, generally from beginning to end.
+(For this purpose, the photos are intended more as information than as art and also portray less attractive trail features where relevant.)
+The photos are dated to help provide a sense of trail conditions and highlights at specific times of year, although seasonal variations are common.
+To the extent that featured trailside plants and fungi can be identified with reasonable certainty, their common and species names are included (although they should not be relied upon to determine suitability for consumption).

 Feel free to leave questions, comments, or your own trip reports in the reply section at the bottom of each profile page.